huzhijiang/ansible-zuul/README.md

       roles:
         - role: ansible-zuul

-Note: you have it ready to copy in playbooks directory.
+Note: you can copy the sample from playbooks directory.

 License
 -------